Team-1280-Training/Unit-6/README.md

 You're currently developing a new social media app, and working on how to make user details secure.
 **This exercise involves using multiple Java files!** You will need to write your program in `Account.java` *and* `Main.java`.

+> **Note:** If there are ever strange errors about packages or imports, open the command palette and try `Java: Clean Java Language Server Workspace`

 1. Start in `Account.java` Each user's account should have three fields, `username`, `displayName`, and `password`.
     - `username` should be accessible anywhere but unchangeable once initialized.